lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 And now I just had to treat `EventReceived` messages in the `update` function.

 Now something I did not like: I felt like I had to do a lot of repeated code in the client and the server, mostly in the models.
 Mismatches between client and server models are a huge source of errors.
-Although I don't think it would happen here - after all, they are in the same project :) - I would have to update two pieces of code everytime the model need to change.
+Although I don't think it would happen here - after all, they are in the same project :) - I would have to update two pieces of code everytime the model needed to change.

 [The complete code for the dashboard is here](https://github.com/lucasmreis/AmazingCookies/blob/master/src/Client/app/Dashboard.elm).

 ## Final Conclusions

 In the end, I really enjoyed the experiment.
-Event though the languages look similar, I could see lots of differences between the two, mostly due Elm being a language looking for reliability in a narrow scope, and F# looking for pragmatism in a much larger scope.
+Even though the languages look similar, I could see lots of differences between the two, mostly due Elm being a language looking for reliability in a narrow scope, and F# looking for pragmatism in a much larger scope.

 ### Things Elm is superior to F#